maoberlehner/markus-oberlehner-net/content/blog/setting-up-a-vue-project-with-webpack-4-and-babel-7.md

 });
 ```

 The script above starts a development server powered by the `webpack-serve` package.
-After the server was started, your browser should automatically be opened and load the application, thanks to the `openBrowser()` function we'll implement in the next step.
+After the server was started, **your browser should automatically be opened and load the application**, thanks to the `openBrowser()` function we'll implement in the next step.

 ```js
 // bin/lib/open-browser.js